akhil-reddy/beads/LEGAL.md

 ---

-This website and associated code repository are provided **solely by Akhil K., an independent Indian national researcher**, and contain original theoretical and algorithmic work relating to the *Beads* project — a biologically grounded spiking neural architecture for AGI.
+This website and associated code repository are provided **solely by Akhil K. Reddy, an independent Indian national researcher**, and contain original theoretical and algorithmic work relating to the *Beads* project — a biologically grounded spiking neural architecture for AGI.

 The following conditions apply: